HowardShih/LocalAI_Mac/README.md

 ---

 This guide is designed to help anyone set up a fully functional local AI environment on macOS.
-Contributions and improvements are welcome—feel free to open a pull request! 😊
+Contributions and improvements are free to open a pull request! 😻😻